 Emigration has long been a central theme of Irish music.
 There are countless songs and ballads inspired by nostalgia and love for Ireland – as well as feelings of loss and exile.

 Some songs about emigration during the famine have endured and remain popular today – think ‘Skibbereen’ and ‘The Streams of Bunclody’.
-But continual emigration in the 50s, 80s and right through to recent years means emigration remains a part of Irish music – and many people still relate to this theme today.
+Yet, continual emigration in the 50’s, 80’s and right through to recent years means that emigration remains at the heart of Irish music, with many people still able to relate to this theme today.

 As many Irish people living abroad can’t make it home for Christmas this year, we’ve pulled together some emigrant songs from the past 30 years that will remind you of home.

 “Yes, I wish I was on that N17 – stone walls and the grasses green.”

 The Saw Doctors were formed in Tuam back in 1986.
 But the band’s original vocalist, Mary O’Connor, left a year later to emigrate to England.

 ‘N17’ describes an Irish emigrant’s reasons for leaving Tuam – as well as his longing to return.
 He thinks back to his schooldays and the last drive he took along the N17 towards Shannon airport.
 Now, he dreams of driving back along it towards Galway.